DigitalDieter/LSTM_Music_Generation/README.md

 In this project, I used Recurrent Neural Networks (RNNs) to generate music algorithmically.
 To get it to work, I converted old, Theano-based code from https://github.com/unnati-xyz/music-generation to use Python 3.7 and Tensorflow 1.14.0.

 The underlying Keras 2.2.4 model is a Many-to-Many Long Short Term Memory (LSTM) with a TimeDistributed Layer.
-It uses wav file as an input and generates Numpy Tensor as an output.
+It uses WAV file as an input and generates Numpy Tensor as an output.
 I trained it for 1000 iterations on a Ubuntu 18.04  VPS  Intel® Xeon® E5-2620v3, E5-2630v4

 ##### Added the following features / little improvements to the project: